mohamedmosilhy/real-time-monitoring/README.md

 1. To open a signal file, click on the "Open File" button and select the desired file.
 2. To display the signal in cine mode, click on the "Play" button.
 3. To manipulate the signal, use the UI elements provided at the side of the window.
-4. To export a report, click on the "Pdf report" button and select the desired destination.
+4. To export a report, click on the "PDF report" button and select the desired destination.

 ## **Examples:**